Farm Environment Plans

 Freshwater on your property is part of a greater catchment system, which carries accumulated contaminants all the way to our coast, harbours and estuaries.
 Any sediment, bacteria or nutrients reaching waterways on your property may well be carried beyond your boundary.

 There are many ways that you can improve the quality of water in streams, drains, wetlands and seeps on your property.
 Farm environment plans offer free, no-obligation advice specific to your property.

 What is in a Farm Enviroment Plan?

 The content of plans may vary, depending on the property involved.
 However, generally a plan includes:

 - A description of soil resources on the property;

 - An aerial map of the property, showing resources and suggested water quality improvement actions; and

 - A short report with photos identifying suggested actions, prioritised for greatest water quality benefits.

-How do you get a Farm Water Quality Improvement Plan?
+How do you get a Farm Environment Plan?